visulate/visulate-for-oracle/docs/index.md

   </header>
 </div>

-### On-Premises to Cloud migration
+### On-Premises to GCP Bare Metal

 Document and analyze on-premises environments prior to migration.
+Review system utilization for capacity planning.
 Evaluate proprietary feature usage in each database.
 Identify "lift and shift" projects and candidates for conversion to microservices or other database engines.
-Download the DDL for refactoring.
-Find direct and indirect dependencies for objects in microservice candidates.
-Generate CSV files to seed the new instance.

-### Re-write PL/SQL for the cloud
+Document custom code in Commercial-off-the-shelf (COTS) application databases.
+Review the schema definitions in E-Business Suite databases.

+Catalog Oracle database instances.
+Identify Enterprise Edition feature and option usage.
+Find Enterprise Edition license instances that could be be downgraded to Standard Edition 2.
+Review the contents of old databases.
+Identify targets for consolidation or decommissioning.

+### Oracle Data Warehouse to Big Query

+Analyze star, snowflake and 3NF schemas in the Oracle data warehouse.
+Execute queries to review data values and prototype denormalized structures.
+Generate CSV from SQL statements for download as files or streaming to Google Cloud Storage.
+Generate code stubs from Oracle table and PL/SQL metadata for use in ETL tools.
+Replicate data from Oracle via REST APIs.

+### Oracle OLTP to Cloud SQL for PostgreSQL

+Review Oracle schemas to identify Oracle specific data types and indexes.
 Examine custom PL/SQL and other database related program logic in stored procedures, packages and triggers.
 Extract SQL statements and business logic.
 Rewrite in other languages.

-### Decommission zombie database instances
-Review the contents of old databases.
-What are they running?
-Are they still needed or were they left running because no one turned them off.
-Identify targets for consolidation or decommissioning.

-### Custom development
-Document custom code in your Commercial-off-the-shelf (COTS) application database.
-Review the schema definitions in your E-Business Suite database.
-Examine dependencies before a schema change.
-Download and diff the DDL for objects in development and test environments.

-### License management
-Catalog all of your company's Oracle database instances in preparation for a compliance audit.
-Identify Enterprise Edition feature and option usage.
-Find Enterprise Edition license instances that could be be downgraded to Standard Edition 2.
-Catalog and analyze Oracle database instances on GCP Bare Metal, Oracle Cloud Platform or other Cloud providers.
+Download Oracle DDL for manual conversion to PostgreSQL.

+Execute Ora2Pg via an easy to use single page web application or REST API.